 Demosthenes was one of the biggest rivals of Philip II and later his son Alexander the Great.
 Philip II went into a war with Athens and Thebes and he defeated them both.
 It was his work which had actually laid the foundation for his son.

-Alexander was the son of Philip II and after his father’s death, he took it into his own hands to expand his kingdom.
+Alexander was the son of, the Macedonian king Philip II and after his father’s death, he took it into his own hands to expand his kingdom.
 He was fearless and would crush his opponents without mercy.
-He trained his army and conquered the entire Greece region and majority Asia till the Indus River.
+He trained his army and conquered the entire Greece region ,Northern Egypt, entire Central Asia and majority Asia till the Indus River.

-It was his dream to conquer the entire world but he had to stop when his troops reached the Indus River.
-They were reluctant to cross the holy river and hence Alexander had to return.
+It was his dream to conquer the entire world but he had to stop when his troops reached the Indus River, to the borders of the Indian subcontinent but his soldiers were reluctant to cross the holy river and hence Alexander had to return without fulfilling his wish to conquer the Indian subcontinent.
+He built the largest empire the world has ever seen.
 His legacy still remains worldwide and he is profoundly known as Alexander the Great.
 The era of his demise is known as the Hellenistic age.